-Beneath the sun protects your light, Harsh rays will dye fade faster, so it is best to keep your hair under wraps whenever possible.
+Protect your hairs beneath the sun, Harsh rays will fade the dye faster, so it is best to keep your hair under wraps whenever possible.

 Color after color build up.
 If you don’t like your shade, you could get a custom color from going over with a completely new hue.

 Don’t expect your shade to look exactly like the one on the box.
 To start with, every person’s hair is a different hue!

 Don’t Color too much as this can damage your hair.

 Permanent hair colouring that includes ammonia and peroxide.
 Peroxide takes away the natural hair colour and thus constantly exposing your hair to these chemicals can cause your hair to lose lustre, split easily and even cause hair loss.

 Colourants produce paraphenylenediamine is an allergen.
 People with dermatitis may get a serious reaction from this.
 People suffering from eczema and psoriasis should avoid hair dyes.
 This not only can cause scratching but skin irritation, redness and swelling.